Puerto Rico

 Film Permits and Location Permissions

-Private locations are arranged by the local producer, who scouts options, contacts owners, negotiates fees and terms and arranges logistics.
-A Hoodlum location scout can propose suitable options, after which we negotiate access, dates, crew size, fees and conditions, and secure a location agreement.
-Private permission does not replace the film commission permit or any municipal or federal approvals a location also requires, and fees are quoted once the locations are confirmed.
+Private locations are arranged directly by the local producer, who scouts options, contacts owners, negotiates fees, dates, crew size and conditions, and secures a written agreement.
+Private permission never replaces the commission permit or any municipal or federal approval a location separately requires.

 Drone Filming and Aviation Rules